AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/index.md

 [json-schema] | `0.35.38`
 [soap] | `0.14.25`

-[Source Handlers] provides more information about handlers in the context of API Mesh.
+[Source handlers] provides more information about handlers in the context of API Mesh.

 The following example contains a basic mesh file with an OpenAPI source handler.